-Medical exemptions from mutual obligation requirements
+This factsheet provides information on obtaining medical exemptions from your mutual obligation requirements.

 Mutual obligations apply to recipients of Jobseeker Payment, Youth Allowance, Parenting Payment and Special Benefit.
 Obligations can include attending appointments with your Employment Services Provider, looking for and accepting work, and other activities such as training.